kgeographer/linking-linked-places/README.md

-Topotime v0.2 (tt-geojson)
+Topotime (0.2)
 ==========================

-__topo__ (_from Greek τοπο-, a combining form of **τόπος** place_)
+**topo** (_from Greek τοπο-, a combining form of **τόπος** place_)

-Topotime is a data model, JSON data format, D3 timeline layout, and software for representing and computing over complex spatial-temporal phenomena (places, periods, and events), particularly for historical applications where extents are uncertain.
-Whereas Topotime v0.1 focused on time, Topotime v0.2 will model the spatial and temporal attributes of geographic features co-equally, as an extension to _GeoJSON_.
-It is under active development, and forks, comments, suggestions, and reasonably polite brickbats are welcome.
+**Topotime** is a digital humanities project that will operationalize a four dimensional conceptual model of geographic phenomena for geo-historical information systems (_Settings_), by extending the existing GeoJSON data format standard and developing open-source software to utilize it.

+The project's planned work products include:

+* **GeoJSON-T**, adding temporal ("when") objects to GeoJSON, making it suitable for representing:
+	* historical gazetteer records
+	* attestations of historical geographic movement, such as journeys, routes, and flows of commodities, people, and information
+* **Topotime.js**, a JavaScript library for rendering GeoJSON-T data to a web map linked to a traditional timeline and/or _temporal geometry_ visualizations.
+Its dependencies will include the Leaflet, Simile Timeline, and D3 libraries, as well as...
+* **Topotime.py**, a Python program for generating _temporal geometries_ from GeoJSON&#8209;T data

+All of these are under active development, so the contents of this repo are dynamic "works-in-progress."
+Comments, suggestions, and reasonably polite brickbats are welcome.

 ###Example data files/maps (in progress)

+We are experimenting with two approaches for adding **"when"** information to FeatureCollections in GeoJSON&#8209;T. So far, each appears to suit one or more use cases; examples in development are listed below.

+* the "_Bag of Features_" approach: **when** as a sibling element of **type**, **geometry**, and **properties** for each Feature,  and
+* the "_GeometryCollection_" approach: geometry type for each Feature is GeometryCollection, and for each **geometry** in the GeometryCollection, **when** is a sibling element of **type**, **coordinates**, and an optional **properties**.

 #### *_Bag of Features approach_*
-**Itineraries (from Orbis Initiative repo)**
+Itineraries (from Orbis Initiative repo):
 [The Pilgrimage of Xuanzang, 629-646 CE](https://github.com/kgeographer/oi/blob/master/data/xuanzang_way-collection.geojson)
 [Incanto Trade: 1 voyage, w/places (Venice-Armenia), 1301 CE  ](https://github.com/kgeographer/oi/blob/master/data/incanto_1voyage-w-places.geojson)
 [Incanto Trade: 1 voyage, no places (Venice-Armenia), 1301 CE  ](https://github.com/kgeographer/oi/blob/master/data/incanto_1yoyage-no-places.geojson)